agaszmurlo/bdg-sequila/docs/source/function/function.rst

      ss.sql(query)

-If you run the above query you should get the information that SeQuiLa optimized the physical plan  and will only read 2 BAM files instead of 3 to answer your query:
+If you run the above query you should get the information that SeQuiLa optimized the physical execution plan  and will only read 2 BAM files instead of 3 to answer your query:

 .. code-block:: bash